 - Onewheel Hoverboard Lawsuit

-CPSC Investigates Hoverboard Injuries
+CPSC Investigates Hoverboard Fires

-In January 2016, the Consumer Products Safety Commission (CPSC) announced that it was investigating dozens of fires involving hoverboards.
+In January 2016, the U.S. Consumer Products Safety Commission (CPSC) announced that it was investigating dozens of fires involving hoverboards.

 “Many of these fires occurred indoors and could have resulted in serious injuries if not for the quick actions of consumers to extinguish the fire,” CPSC said.
 “This is a priority investigation and CPSC is devoting the staff time and resources necessary to find the root causes of the fires.”

 The agency noted that, while some components of hoverboards may be certified by Underwriters Laboratories (UL), there is currently no such certification for hoverboards themselves.
 Thus, each model is being investigated individually to look for specific problems.